tamburra/organizrv2-titanembeds/README.md

     "Chat Links" - ENABLED (OPTIONAL)<br>
     "Render Links as an Embed" - ENABLED (OPTIONAL)<br>
     "Toggle File Attachments" - ENABLED (OPTIONAL)</li>
-<li>Add this code to your Custom Javascript in Organizr (Settings --> Customize --> Appearance --> Custom Javascript) and change the variabled under the "// Modify these variables only" section ONLY.
+<li>Add this code to your Custom Javascript in Organizr (Settings --> Customize --> Appearance --> Custom Javascript) and change the variables under the "// Modify these variables only" section ONLY.

 ```
 // Modify these variables only